singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - lmod_base
      - The install directory for modules.
 Defaults to the install directory/modules
      - $root_dir/modules
+   * - container_base
+     - Where to install containers.
+If not defined, they are installed alongside modules.
+     - null
    * - database_disable
      - disable keeping a sqlite database with metadata
      - false